 Some Universities have partnerships.
 The Oklahoma City University, for one, links with numerous organizations like The Washington Center.
 Some academic departments, like Information Technology or Marketing, may also have their own list of references.
 Especially if you don’t know where to go for your internship yet, your school can offer a great selection of companies where you can start your journey.

 Talk to your professors about possible internship advice.

 Professors impart not only academic knowledge; they can help you network with the right people.
-Some professors work as consultants in their area of expertise and know important industry players and decision makers – if you play your cards right, you might be able to work with these people, too!.
-If you make use of these connections, it would be easier to jumpstart your internship, and get expert opinion about the career you’re eyeing on.
+Some professors work as consultants in their area of expertise and know important industry players and decision-makers – if you play your cards right, you might be able to work with these people, too!.
+If you make use of these connections, it would be easier to jumpstart your internship and get an expert opinion about the career you’re eyeing on.

 Scour the internet for job boards that are listing internships.

 Start your own LinkedIn profile.
 There are a lot of job boards online.
 There is no need for you to go to each and every company job posting board because some sites collate all of these postings.
 However, if you want to stand out, you should think about researching more about the company you wish to become an intern at.
 Try to update your professional profile, and fill in entries that you think would stand out to your prospect companies.

 Go to job fairs.

 Job fairs can give you great opportunities.
 Volunteer with organizations and connect with those who matter!
 With job fairs, there is less pressure to choose a company on the spot: you can buy yourself some time to weigh in on your options, and ask important questions early on.
 You’ll know decision-makers, recruiters, and organizers that can lead you to the internship of your dreams.